14 Popular Stores That Middle Class Shoppers Treat As A Status Symbol

 Middle-class houses and apartments are available in a variety of styles, so it helps to have a furniture store with versatile contemporary furniture suitable for different settings.
 For example, Crate & Barrel's line of apartment-sized couches allows you to furnish a studio apartment with items from the same store where others are decorating a spacious family room.

 There's nothing flashy about Crate & Barrel.
 Rather, its furniture seems to represent solid, middle-class dependability disguised as a warm, comforting accent chair.
-And that accent chair or any other living room furniture is likely to be featured in a calming, low-key color similar to what's popular among higher-end furniture stores and their wealthier clients.
+And that accent chair or any other living room furniture is likely to be featured in a calming, low-key color similar to what's popular among higher-end furniture stores and wealthier clients.

 Dillard's

 The chain stays relevant by linking itself with today's influencers, designers, and celebrities.
-Retail Dive reported that in 2024, the chain announced the addition of an in-house design shop focusing on the work of a select group of designers.
+Retail Dive reported that, in 2024, the chain announced the addition of an in-house design shop focusing on the work of a select group of designers.
 And in 2023, the Atlanta store was the site of a fashion show hosted by one of the cast members of "The Real Housewives of Atlanta."

 Lululemon